Advent-of-Networks/TopoNet/README.md

  - [ ] When dragging connections, they might get rendered below other nodes.
 The parent node should be always on top
  - [ ] Currently, ports are connected if a cable is plugged in, even if the other side is not connectod
  - [ ] TUs don't get removed if a cable is unplugged
+ - [ ] When dragging cables, you can hover things other than ports.
+Maybe pass the dragging element to a mousemove or hover event to prevent hovering if i am currently dragging something I can't drop at this element.